HoyosIntegrity/valrt-server-example/README.md

 3. Access token returns the SID of the TWIML App that points to the Voice Request URL to the outgoing call( /client-voice endpoint)
 4. [How to create a twiml app and obtain a SID](https://support.twilio.com/hc/en-us/articles/223180928-How-Do-I-Create-a-TwiML-App-)

-The mobile app follows the logic/process explained on this twilio sample regarding outgoing call https://github.com/twilio/voice-quickstart-objc#quickstart
+The mobile app follows the logic/process explained on this twilio quickstart regarding outgoing call https://github.com/twilio/voice-quickstart-objc#quickstart

 Twilio endpoints used: